fauna/fauna-shell/README.md

 $ fauna cloud-login
 ```

-You will be prompted for your `email` and `password` from your [Fauna](https://dashboard.fauna.com/) account.
+You will be prompted for your `email` and `password` from your [Fauna](https://dashboard.fauna.com) account.

 If you would like to use 3rd party identity providers like Github or Netlify, please refer to [this guide](https://docs.fauna.com/fauna/current/start/cloud-github.html).

-Now that we have an endpoint to connect to we can try to create a database to start playing with FaunaDB.
+Now that we have an endpoint to connect to we can try to create a database to start interacting with Fauna.
 See [connecting to different endpoints](#connecting-to-different-endpoints).

 This is how you can create a database called `my_app`: